Muckenbatscher/M2TWinForms/README.md

 **Minimal**
 The provided controls provida a minimalist flat appearance that goes well with more modern look and feel.
 **Material**
-The colorroles that are utilized to style the controls stem from Google's Material 3 design guidelines.
-Some controls also replace their standard Windows Forms appearance witha a Material 3 one.
+The colorroles that are utilized to style the controls stem from [Google's Material 3 design guidelines](https://m3.material.io/).
+Some controls also replace their standard Windows Forms appearance with a Material 3 one.
 **Themeable**
 Theming will be applied to all controls.
 Making the entire application look and feel more cohesive.